PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 ### What is GrowthBook?

 [GrowthBook](/blog/posthog-vs-growthbook) is a warehouse-native feature flag and experimentation platform.
 Its biggest selling point is integrating with the product and data tools you already use.

-Being open source and warehouse-native makes it a popular choice with companies in strict regulatory environments GrowthBook is open source with 5.5k stars on GitHub.
-It is self-hostable, but you can also use its hosted cloud version.
+It's a popular choice for companies in strict regulatory environments because it is warehouse-native and self-hostable, but you can also use its hosted cloud version.
+It is also open source with 5.5k stars on GitHub.

 #### Key features